 Have you ever seen people walking around with multicolored drinks that are full of little round tapioca balls?
 These delicious concoctions are a Taiwanese invention known as bubble tea, and they’ve been around making mouths happy for the last forty years.

-Below you’ll find a list of the ten most popular bubble tea flavors in the world.
-The flavors of bubble tea vary wildly, and there are lots of different sweeteners and syrups you can add to them.
+Below you’ll find a list of the 12 most popular flavors for bubble tea in the world.
+The flavors of bubble tea vary wildly, and there are lots of different sweeteners, syrups, fresh fruit, and fruit juice you can add to them.
 Check out a few varieties and see if this cool, creamy beverage is a good match for you!

 What Is Bubble Tea?

 Another great thing about bubble tea is that it comes in a wide variety of different flavors.
 This makes it a fun beverage if you enjoy swapping up your caffeine options rather than drinking the same thing every day.
-Below you’ll find a breakdown of the best flavors of bubble tea on the market.
+Below you’ll find a breakdown of the best boba tea flavors on the market.

 Taro Milk Bubble Tea